Skip to content

 Why break-even takes years

 Interest saved compounds slowly at first because balance reductions are small.
 Over time each reduced balance saves more interest, and the compounding accelerates.
-Break-even is typically 40-60% of the way through the remaining term — before that, you're paying in; after, you're reaping net savings.
+The cash break-even point can fall anywhere from partway through the remaining term to beyond it, depending on the overpayment size, rate, and years left — before that point the cumulative cash paid in exceeds the interest saved so far.

 Run it with sensible defaults